px39n/adjustment_pipeline/README.md

+# Kindly Notice to friends

+This is a private GIthub owned by zhehao Liang(Tom).

+I work on this only out of my interest and further scientific use.

+It will take rise for taking exams by using it.
+I am not reponsible for that.

+So it is not allowed to share with anyone. ( I will share it until its perfect)

 # What these code can do?

 3 mins for solving any problem in Adjustment.
 Especially the problem in adjustment (TUB) courses.